SteinAcker1/ProbiProject_Spring2021/README.md

 - latex2exp (v.
 0.5.0): a package which allows the user to add LaTeX text to ggplot2 objects.

-## Scripts Guide
+## Workflow

-- packageSetup.R: Sets up all required packages.
+1) packageSetup.R: Sets up all required packages.

-- funcLibrary.R: Defines a variety of functions to be used by the program.
+2) funcLibrary.R: Defines a variety of functions to be used by the program.

-- script_hpc.R: DADA2 pipeline for taxon assignment (should be run on a very powerful computer).
+3) script_hpc.R: DADA2 pipeline for taxon assignment (should be run on a very powerful computer).

-- script_local.R: Data wrangling and cleanup (may be run on local computer).
+4) script_local.R: Data wrangling and cleanup (may be run on local computer).

-- paperScript.R: Performs all analyses used in paper.
+5) paperScript.R: Performs all analyses used in paper.

 ## Instructions for use
 1) Ensure you have the right R version on your computer (4.1.0).
 If you have conda installed, this can be easily done with: